 - Rely on leverage, rotation, and racquet speed for power and spin (rather than arm muscle)

 Hand fed drills are regularly used in high-performance tennis training.
 Many of the world’s top players practice hand fed drills to generate insane racquet speed.
 And you should too!
 Don’t miss this FREE opportunity to unlock the power and spin potential in your forehand.

 The quiet feet forehand

 Do you want to gain control of your body?
 If so, you need to practice being efficient with your footwork.

 Fixing inefficient movements in the lower half of your body during your forehand swing can make you:

 - Recognize the power and control that you possess while being efficient.

-common mistakes players make with their legs while practicing modern forehand drills
+Beware of these common mistakes players make with their legs while practicing modern forehand drills

 - Stance too closed (Left foot across right- for a right-handed player)